davidlday/vscode-languagetool-linter/README.md

 ### Option 3: Have this Extension Manage a Local LanguageTool HTTP Server

 This option is coming.
-It's how [LanguageTool HTTP Server](http://wiki.languagetool.org/http-server) behaves by default.
+It's how the [Atom Linter LanguageTool](https://github.com/wysiib/linter-languagetool/) package behaves by default.

 ### Option 4: Use LanguageTool API Running Somewhere Else